 Alexandra’s career in music began in earnest three years ago, after she wrote and starred in a play, then a film, called ‘Mother Bee’.
 A pun in its German title, Frau Mutter Tier, refers to an overprotective mother.
 Having been encouraged to also write songs for the film, those compositions fell into the hands of former Prince collaborator Hans-Martin Buff and just six week later, Alexandra found herself recording at Abbey Road.
 That ultimately put Alexandra in the relatively unusual position of releasing her debut album ‘Pictures’ in her 40s, which has gained over a 1 million streams across DSPs.

 For someone who cannot be put in a box, how does Alexandra feel about being labelled as a jazz singer of verve, passion and elegance?

 “Music makes sense to me because everything is in there,” she replies.
 “There is the writer, the musician, the performer.
 And this album is about where I am now.”
 As Box demonstrates so gracefully, Alexandra, as Ada Morghe, is in a very good place indeed

 Luke Smith, Luca Boscagin and Josh McKenzie on their collaboration with Ada Morghe:

-“Alexandra´s songs have something that has been missing from music for a long time.
+“Ada´s songs have something that has been missing from music for a long time.
 Her music is refreshing and timeless.“

-„Working with Alexandra has been an awesome experience.
+„Working with Ada has been an awesome experience.
 The songs are really great and original and she made me and the rest of the wonderful team feel amazing.
 I would do it every day.“